fyang623/Parallel-Concurrent-and-Distributed-Programming-in-Java/README.md

 # Parallel-Concurrent-and-Distributed-Programming-in-Java

-In this repo is my code for "Parallel, Concurrent and Distributed Programming in Java", an online course offered by Rice University on Coursera.
+This repo contains my implementation of several course projects which were requirements for "Parallel, Concurrent and Distributed Programming in Java", an online course offered by Rice University on Coursera.

+###
+Fan Yang